 - The 5-year survival rate for African-American women is 77% and 90% for white women.

 - African-American women have the greatest chance of all ethnicities to die of breast cancer.
 This is likely as a result of the more aggressive tumors common in African-American women, higher rate of proverty, and later stage of detection.

 - Obese women diagnosed with breast cancer have a 30% higher mortality rate than breast cancer patients that maintain a healthy weight.

 - Women diagnosed with breast cancer that is not A female sex hormone that is primarily produced by the ovaries.
 Its primary function is to regulate the menstrual cycle and assist in the production of secondary sex characteristics such as breasts.
 It may even play a role in the production of cancer cells in the breast tissue. responsive (ER+) or progesterone responsive (PR+) have a 1.5-2 times higher rate of mortality.

 - Women from lower income areas have a lower 5-year survival rate than women from higher income areas.

 Don’t Become A Statistic

 Reduce your chances of being diagnosed by educating yourself on the risk factors of breast cancer and taking action on the factors you have control of like smoking and obesity.
-Later stage detection and advanced tumor size decrease your odds of surviving breast cancer.
+Later stage detection and advanced A mass of cells that can be benign or malignant. size decrease your odds of surviving breast cancer.
 Improve your odds of survival by practicing early detection.
 Do a monthly breast self-exam, a yearly clinical breast exam, and after 40 a yearly mammogram.
 Empower yourself and improve your odds.